conradhuebler/CxxThreadPool/README.md

 # CxxThreadPool

 Simple, header-only Thread Pool Class for C++11 ( or newer ).
 Inspired by the Qt ThreadPool Class.
+A progress bar will be printed out to cerr.

 # Usage